cornerwings/kd-trees/readme.txt

 2. As of now executable doesnt take any inputs.
    Just creates some data randomly and does the projections on those

+Building kd-tree

+Compiling:
+icc -openmp -openmp-task intel proj.cpp

+Executing:
+OMP_NUM_THREADS=<N> ./a.out n d
+where, N = number of openmp threads
+	   n = log of dataset size
+	   d = log of dimension size

+Example:
+OMP_NUM_THREADS=4 ./a.out 8 7

+The above command does:
+1. Generate a random data points of size 2^8.
+Each point will belong to a 2^7 dimension space.
+2. Run the program with 4 openmp threads

+IMPORTANT:
+It is important to compile the program as instructed above, because the program uses Intel task-queuing pragma to parallelize recursive functions.
+This is not a standard OpenMP feature and other compiles cannot compile the pragmas.
+If a different compiler is used, the pragmas will be ignored and the performance of the program will be badly affected.